 Sandrine Salerno – Mayor of Geneva

-Political insights on the Swiss sustainable finance ecosystem and the opportunity to lead the path to the achievement of the Sustainable Development Goals (SDGs)
+Political insights on the Swiss sustainable finance ecosystem and the opportunity to lead the way on achieving the Sustainable Development Goals (SDGs)

 Ueli Maurer – President of the Swiss Confederation

-Common understanding on the potential of the Swiss and Geneva ecosystem to connect investment to impact
+Reaching a shared understanding on the potential of the Swiss and Geneva ecosystem to connect investment and impact

-KEYNOTES: Amina J. Mohammed – Deputy Secretary-General, United Nations (tbc) / Sergio P. Ermotti – CEO, UBS Group AG
+KEYNOTES: Tatiana Valovaya – Director-General, UN Geneva Office / Sergio P. Ermotti – CEO, UBS Group AG

-PANELISTS: Daniela Stoffel – State Secretary / Thomas Vellacott – CEO, WWF Switzerland / Philipp Rickenbacher – CEO, Julius Baer
+PANELISTS: Daniela Stoffel – State Secretary for International Finance / Thomas Vellacott – CEO, WWF Switzerland / Philipp Rickenbacher – CEO, Julius Baer

 Investing in the transition towards a more regenerative, inclusive and distributive economy